 You might already know Water For People has been laser-focused on three critical areas of global need since our inception - water, sanitation, and hygiene.
 As the impact of COVID-19 continues to swell around the world, hygiene is quickly becoming top of mind.
 Consequently, these are the operational activities we are prioritizing:

-- Accelerate our efforts to finish construction of water systems that will serve hundreds of healthcare facilities across nine countries.
+- Accelerate our efforts to finish construction of water systems that will serve hundreds of healthcare and other public facilities across nine countries.
 We do this work while continuing to teach the importance of handwashing in homes, schools, and clinics.

 - Bolster our public health systems-strengthening capabilities with government ministries.
 This is critical for two reasons:

 - Sustainability: As the current health crisis grows, local governments need the skills to change human behavior and stop the spread of the virus.
 A particular need is the long-term improvement in personal hygiene practices in homes and healthcare facilities.